SS Vaterland (1913): Reconstruction

 The decorations and fittings, designed by New York architects Walker & Gillette, retained much of her prewar splendor of Edwardian, Georgian, and Louis XVI styles now merged with modern 1920s touches.
-The biggest deviation was an art deco night club supplanting the original Verandah Cafe.
+The biggest deviation was an art deco nightclub supplanting the original Verandah Cafe.
 In June 1923 she was given back to the Shipping Board.
 Leviathans measured tonnage had increased to 59,956.65 GRT and her speed trials showed an average of 27.48 knots.
 Thanks in part to Gibbs' clever accounting and the Gulf stream, she was advertised as the world's largest and fastest ship.
 This claim was immediately challenged by the Cunard Line, with a reminder that its still held the official speed record for trans-Atlantic crossing, as well as the White Star Line, which claimed the as the world's largest ship, with a higher gross tonnage if properly calculated.
 In the next fiscal year, 30 July 1923 to 30 June 1924, new and more efficient three bladed propellers were designed to replace the original four bladed propellers to be installed at the next dry docking.
 The design was expected to increase speed at 6,000 less horsepower than the originals.